wshon/madedit-mod/README.txt

 ChangeLog:
 ----------
+Todo: FreeBSD packaging (with FreeBSD 10.01)

+Mod v0.3.3
+1. Update MiniPython to Python 2.7.10
+2. Change display of Space and Tab char
+3. Fix hang issue of Search/ReplaceTextAll
+4. Fix issue of Search/Replace dialog while maxLine is set to less than or equal to 100
+5. Refactoring VS2013 project files, X64 was added
+6. Refactoring VS2005 project files

 Mod v0.3.2
 1. Change RegKey to "MadEdit-Mod" and add RegKey value "Edit with MadEdit-Mod"
 2. Fix caret display issue after hiding Quick Search bar